Credit: @muyaoeats on Instagram

 Credit: @reinecello on Instagram

 Supermoon Bakehouse’s croissants, cruffins (croissant-muffin hybrids), and other specialties are as much works of art as pastries, one reason this is known as “NYC’s most Instagrammed bakery.”
 It’s not just hype.
-Supermoon Bakehouse’s fluffy croissants take at least three days to make, and are then transformed into creative treats like a raspberry cheesecake croissant or a New York Croissant with everything seasoning and stuffed with scallion cream cheese.
-The Bakehouses’s popular “Care Packs” go on sale every Monday at 6 p.m. (and sell out quickly), offering the chance to order from a variety of samplers for pick-up or delivery in NYC the following weekend.
+Supermoon Bakehouse’s fluffy croissants take at least three days to make, and are then transformed into creative treats like a honey lavender bi-color croissant or a Spicy New York Croissant filled with a Calabrian Chili Cream Cheese and housemade everything seasoning.
+The Bakehouses’s popular “Care Packs” go on sale every Monday at 6 p.m. (and sell out quickly), offering the chance to order from a variety of samplers for pick-up or delivery in NYC, Staten Island, Long Island (Nassau County), and parts of New Jersey and Westchester.
 As a bonus, most of Supermoon Bakehouses’s ingredients and flours are sourced from New York State farms and purveyors.

 Little Pie Company (NYC)